 Can learn from…

-LinkedIn’s own research has shown that their users share articles that are practically useful more than any other type of article.
-So use one of the above starters, then follow through with a headline that reels your audience in and makes them NEED to read on.
+LinkedIn’s own research has shown that its users share articles that are practically useful more than any other type of article.
+So use one of the above starters, then follow through with a headline that reels your audience in and makes them NEED to read.

 And since you can’t disappoint your readers at this point, your content has to be on point.
 Tell them what you promised you would tell them with that catchy headline.
 In other words, make sure your content marketing strategy is consistent.
 LinkedIn readers want stories about success, they want tips and tricks to get ahead in their careers, and they want information that’s relevant to their working lives.